Feeding Your Baby

 If you do feed her cereal or other food that requires a spoon, she will almost certainly want to grab it and feed herself.
 Give her a spoon of her own and let her go at it, even if you keep holding a spoon and feeding her as well.
 Over time, your baby will start to prefer to feed herself, probably first with hands, and then with a spoon.

 In the beginning, babies use their whole fist to grab food, but his motivation to eat will help him develop a pincer grasp, which is an important developmental step.
 Do you have a child who hates to get his hands messy?
 Cut up small pieces of dryer food such as bread, hard boiled egg, and vegetables.

 Your little one really wants to learn to feed himself.
 If you get out of the way, he will.
 And the mess?
 You'll be happy to hear that babies who play with their food are more advanced verbally.
 (Crazy, I know, but it has to do with being able to explore the food as you learn the name for it.)
 He'll get neater with practice, I guarantee.

 8. How does beginning to eat "real" food impact my baby's current food intake, which is nursing or formula?

 Your baby will wean from breast or bottle eventually, and all other food intake leads inexorably toward that weaning, as the baby increasingly gets his caloric needs met with solid food.
 The practice of "Baby-Led Weaning" or "Baby-Led Solids" is simply letting little ones decide for themselves when they're ready to explore "eating" and what foods they want to try.
 That also means they're naturally "weaning" themselves over time.

-Research shows that babies who are offered a range of foods and are allowed to feed themselves, rather than being fed purees with a spoon, are more likely to try and enjoy a range of foods.
+Research shows that babies who are offered a range of foods and are allowed to feed themselves, rather than being fed with a spoon, are more likely to try and enjoy a range of foods.
 They're also happier and more willing to sit with the family at dinner.
 That's what I call a healthy foundation for a lifetime of healthy eating!